Douglas Gautier: Other roles

 Gautier advocated for Adelaide to become a UNESCO City of Music in 2015.

-In 2012 he was appointed by Flinders University Council as one of two deputy chancellors for a four-year term; as of 1 January 2024 his membership was due to expire on 31 December 2024.
-(Note: However, as of 5 March 2025, Flinders website is still showing him in this role.)
+In 2012 he was appointed by Flinders University Council as one of two deputy chancellors for a four-year term.
+He was deputy chancellor of the university from 2023 until 2025.

-He was founding vice chair of the Asian Arts Festival Association, and a board member of the Asian Cultural Council.
+Gautier was founding vice chair of the Asian Arts Festival Association, and a board member of the Asian Cultural Council.
 He is or was a director of the Asia Pacific Centre for Arts and Cultural Leadership, a partnership between the Adelaide Festival Centre Trust and the University of South Australia, established in 2013 with federal funding.
 He has also been an executive councillor of Live Performance Australia, and on the advisory board of the Global Cultural Districts Network.

 As of October 2024 he chairs the executive council of the Association of Asia Pacific Performing Arts Centres and is a member of many boards, including the Australia-Singapore Arts Group, the Global Cultural Districts Network Advisory Board, the Adelaide UNESCO City of Music Board, the National Foundation for Australia-China Relations Advisory Board, and the American Chamber of Commerce Council of Governors.